VXVX Docs

 /usr/local/etc/vx/config.json

-Next Steps
+Next steps

-• See Configuration for config file details
+• See Configuration for configuration file details

 • Add more inbounds for different protocols in Protocols